hack4impact-uiuc/globalgiving-depth/clustering/README.md

 If errors occur due to the above issue, your terminal should provide information on the NLTK Downloader.

 ## Previous Attempts
-### EM

-We attempted to use the Expectation Maximization algorithm for Gaussian Mixture Models to create unsupervised clusters.
-However, when testing on the dataset of text scraped from non-profit organization websites, most organizations would be clustered into 1 of 3 clusters, while the remaining 10 or so clusters would be mostly empty.
-Additionally, we found that the clusters had little to no correlation to the given categorization of the organizations.

 ### GuidedLDA